CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 #### NET.3.2.A8 Prevention of dynamic routing

-In the settings of the firewall, the dynamic routing MUST be deactivated, unless the packet filter is used as a perimeter router according to the module NET.3.1 * Router and Switches *.
+In the settings of the firewall, the dynamic routing MUST be deactivated, unless the packet filter is used as a perimeter router according to the building block NET.3.1 * Router and Switches *.

 #### NET.3.2.A9 logging

 The firewall MUST be configured to log at least the following events:

 * denied network connections (source and destination IP addresses, source and destination ports or ICMP / ICMPv6 type, date, time),
-* Failed access to system resources due to bad authentication, lack of authority or lack of resources,
+* Failed access to system resources due to incorrect authentication, lack of authority or lack of resources,
 * Error messages of the firewall services and
 * general system error messages.
 If security proxies are used, security violations and access control list violations (ACLs or short access lists) MUST be appropriately logged: at least the type of protocol violation or violation, source and destination IP address, source and destination IP addresses Destination port, service, date and time, and connection duration (if required).